LukePappa/Ourism/text.md

-The essence of existence is the Divine.
-Attunement to it constitutes true fulfillment.
+The essence of existence is the Divine, and attunement to it constitutes true fulfillment.